 The Knight Writer: How Amazon’s The Rings of Power Got The Rings of Power Completely Wrong

-One would presume to think that a show titled Amazon’s The Lord of the Rings: The Rings of Power, that centered around the Rings of Power, would actually get something right about the Rings of Power and the upheaval in Middle-earth that centered around them.
-However, The Rings of Power is plagued with a plethora of issues.
+One would presume to think that a show titled Amazon’s The Lord of the Rings: The Rings of Power, that centered around the rings of power, would actually get something right about the rings of power and the upheaval in Middle-earth that centered around them.
+Especially as the general audience will commonly ask if Amazon’s The Rings of Power is canon: which it is not.
+Because it is not canon, or based on canon, The Rings of Power is plagued with a plethora of issues.
 From its poor writing, to miscasting of characters, to ignoring J.R.R.
-Tolkien’s canon, and more, one would think that the show could at least get the Rings of power right.
+Tolkien’s canon, and more, one would think that the show could at least get the rings of power right.
 Right?
-Sadly, despite the show’s $1 billion budget, it doesn’t get much right when it comes to the crafting of the Rings of Power and the events surrounding them.
+Sadly, despite the show’s $1 billion budget, it doesn’t get much right when it comes to the crafting of the rings of power and the events surrounding them in the Second Age of Middle-earth.

 And it all starts with THE poem.